DSC-NYU/datathon/README.md

 <details>
 <summary>How do I form a team?</summary>
 <br>
-If you are looking for teammates, reach out through the Hackathon-Team-Formation channel on slack or grab your friends!.
-If you have not signed up for the Data Science @ NYU slack yet, the link is <a href="https://datascienceclubnyu.slack.com"> here </a>
+If you are looking for teammates, reach out through the Hackathon-Team-Formation channel on slack or grab your friends!
+If you have not signed up for the Data Science @ NYU slack yet, the link is <a href="https://datascienceclubnyu.slack.com"> here. </a>
 <br>
 ----------------------------------------------------------------------------
 <br>